 The artist defies categorization as “abstract” or “figurative”; he moved through both genres seamlessly during his life, often merging the two.
 Even his wholly representational paintings touch on philosophical ideas.
 The figures are not static in any one time or place but rather are symbols; they act as stand-ins for men passing through time and examining history.
 While often addressing traditional subject matter, the works remain contemporary and relevant.

-Rogers was born in Warwickshire, UK in 1945.
+Rogers was born in Wiltshire, UK in 1943.
 He was classically trained in anatomy and fine art at the Birmingham School of Art.
 There, he developed his meticulous methods.
 He worked on extensive preparatory drawings before beginning his paintings; a selection of these will be included in the exhibition, offering a rare glimpse into the artist’s process.
 The artist moved to the Greek island of Crete in 1962, where he entered his most prolific artistic period; many of the works featured in the exhibition are from this time.
 He was heavily inspired by the landscape of Greece, as well as by classical literature and music; in fact, Rogers himself was an exceptional musician and often made his own instruments.
 He died in 2001, leaving behind an extraordinary body of work.